fmtn/a/README.md

                                defaults to text
- -U,--user <arg>               Username to connect to broker -v,--version                  Show version of A -w,--wait <arg>               Time to wait on get operation.
+ -U,--user <arg>               Username to connect to broker -v,--version                  Show version of A -W,--batch-file <arg>         Line separated batch file.
+Used with -p to
+                                produce one message per line in file.
+Used together with Script where each batch line can be accessed with variable 'entry' -w,--wait <arg>               Time to wait on get operation.
 Default 50.
                                0 equals infinity
  -X,--restore-dump <arg>       Restore a dump of messages in a